Louis Kahan: Biography

 He moved to Melbourne in 1950 where his talent for portraiture was recognised by Melbourne Herald art critic, Alan McCulloch, who introduced him to Clem Christesen, editor of Meanjin.
 He made many portraits of Australian and other celebrities, including Geoffrey Blainey, Judy Cassab, Manning Clark, Arthur Boyd, Dame Joan Sutherland, Yehudi Menuhin and Luciano Pavarotti.
 Many of the original drawings for Meanjin are now in the Baillieu Collection of Melbourne University.

-On a return trip to Perth in 1953 he met and married Lily Isaac.
-After living in London for some time they returned to Australia in 1959 and then to Melbourne in 1960.
+After living in London for some time he returned to Australia in 1959 and then to Melbourne in 1960.
 Here he collaborated with producer Stephen Haag, designing sets and costumes for opera and theatre.
 The Victorian Art Centre, Melbourne, has a large collection of his portraits of musicians, and set and costume designs.

 In his paintings, prints and drawings Louis Kahan explored many interests and themes, including dreams, death, and his own life.
 Childhood games, portraits and nudes were ongoing subjects.
 Symbolism particularly characterises his later works.
 Later, dreamlike prints and paintings often show Kahan's tools of the trade: palette, brushes, tailor's scissors and tape.
 These represent a kind of metaphorical self-portrait and life history.

+In 1970, the Victorian Friends of the Hebrew University organised his exhibition Travel Impressions.
+It featured his landscapes of Hydra and Israel.

+In 1981, the exhibition hall of the Sydney Opera House hosted his exhibition, Great Music Makers.
+The exhibition was initiated and arranged by Sydney Conservatorium of Music.
+It includes drawings of musicians such as Larry Adler, Claudio Arrau, Jacqueline du Pré, Jascha Heifetz, Witold Małcużyński, Zubin Mehta, Eugene Ormandy, Itzhak Perlman, Arthur Rubinstein, Henryk Szeryng, Isaac Stern and Zvi Zeitlin.
+The exhibition was staged again in 1994 at the Westpac Gallery of the Victorian Arts Centre.

+In 1990, Niagara Galleries staged his exhibition, Survey Exhibition 1947-1990.

+In 1991, the Art Gallery of Western Australia staged a retrospective of his drawings and watercolours.

-In 1993 Louis Kahan was appointed an Officer of the Order of Australia for service to the arts.
+In 1993, Kahan was appointed an Officer of the Order of Australia for service to the arts.

+In 1997, the Jewish Museum of Australia staged an exhibition, Louis Kahan - a Portrait, of Kahan's work.

+Personal life

+On a return trip to Perth in 1953 he met and married Lily Isaac.
+They had two daughters together, who both became artists.

+He and his family settled permanently in Kew in Melbourne in 1960.

+Death

-He died in 2002, aged 97.
+He died in Melbourne in 2002, aged 97.